jasim/jsfoo-talk-learning-to-learn-reason/main.md

 "A perfect program does exactly what it should do, no more, no less, every time, with perfect reliability, and forever.
 The kind of perfection that you can get from mathematical definitions, which software is to a large extent, or from philosophical concepts."

+I think this is an aspirational look at how we should program.

-What can that mean in the context of our day-to-day programming work?
-Let's take a look.
+But what can that mean in the context of our day-to-day work?

 :::